Frequently Asked Questions

 When it comes to packaging, even the smallest details can have an impact on recyclability, including the packaging shape, size, weight, inks, adhesives and the materials used.

-For every item of packaging, PREP considers all of these factors, as well as the availability of collection services, how the packaging will behave in a Materials Recovery Facility (MRF) and in subsequent processing facilities, such as paper mills and aluminium smelters.
+For every item of packaging, PREP considers all these factors, as well as the availability of collection services, how the packaging will behave in a Materials Recovery Facility (MRF) and in subsequent processing facilities, such as paper mills and aluminium smelters.

-By aggregating this information into a simple online platform, PREP empowers businesses to understand whether their packaging is recyclable, non-recyclable, or conditionally recyclable – provided consumers follow the set instructions in the corresponding ARL on-pack.
+By aggregating this information into a simple online platform, PREP empowers businesses to understand whether their packaging is recyclable, not recyclable, or conditionally recyclable – provided consumers follow the set instructions in the corresponding ARL on-pack.
 The ARL is generated using the evidence supplied by PREP.
 Only once a business has conducted a PREP assessment can the ARL be used on-pack.
+The process provides a verified and transparent education loop between the design and the end-of-life of packaging in the Australian and New Zealand kerbside recycling systems.

-To find out more about the ARL and the ARL Program, click here.
+To find out more about the ARL and the ARL program, click here.

 Yes.
 The Australasian Recycling Label (ARL) Program is exclusively available to Members of the Australian Packaging Covenant Organisation (APCO).
 This means that both the Packaging Recyclability Evaluation Portal (PREP) and ARL can only be used by compliant APCO Members.